-An arrhythmia describes an irregular heartbeat.
-With this condition, a person’s heart may beat too quickly, too slowly, too early, or with an irregular rhythm.
+An arrhythmia is an irregular heartbeat.
+The heart may beat too quickly, too slowly, too early, or with an irregular rhythm.
+It is not always serious but can sometimes indicate a potentially fatal heart problem.

 Many heart arrhythmias are harmless.
 However, if they are highly irregular or result from a weak or damaged heart, arrhythmias can cause severe and potentially fatal symptoms and complications.